aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

         The message __You stumped me!
 Sadly I don't know how to answer your question.__ comes from qnabot.
         You should find the utterances of this sort captured in the Kibana query above.

-### Rebuilding the Lex bot

-If you experience many of the Lex matching errors, you can rebuild the Lex bot using the Designer UI.

-1) Use the menu on the right hand side of the designer
-2) Find the "three vertical dots"
-3) Select Lex Rebuild.
-This will take the questions and add these to the Lex intent and then rebuild the bot. **This is one way of reducing** the number of messages that Lex will not forward to the Intent.

 ### Experiment with other queries